-Summary of nomination form Assessment by Broads Authority Will the green space endure beyond 2036?
-Summary of nomination form It is inside the Broads Authority Executive Areas with the same status as a national park and its designation as a Local Green Space is consistent with the BAs main purposes of conserving and enhancing natural beauty, wildlife and cultural heritage of the Broads.
-The area has been and continues to be subject to encroachment and the designation as a green space will help prevent this and protect its landscape Assessment by Broads Authority Noted.
-Outside of development boundary. character and wildlife.
+Summary of nomination form Assessment by Broads Authority It is inside the Broads Authority Executive Noted.
+Outside of development Areas with the same status as a national boundary. park and its designation as a Local Green Space is consistent with the BAs main Will the green purposes of conserving and enhancing space endure natural beauty, wildlife and cultural heritage beyond 2036? of the Broads.
+The area has been and continues to be subject to encroachment and the designation as a green space will help prevent this and protect its landscape character and wildlife.
 The site is outside

 Summary of nomination form Assessment by Broads Authority

-the development boundary and unless there
+the development boundary and unless there ,

 is a significant change in the new Broads

 Local Plan no reason to suppose there will

 we be any permitted development.

-Immediately adjacent and is passed by many Noted and agreed.
+Immediately adjacent and is passed by many Noted. and agreed.

-local walkers using the public/permissive -
+local walkers using the public/permissive

 path behind the boatyards and those using

-Hann fam is sha Pits Lane to access the popular marsh walk
+Harri fan 'a Alaa Pits Lane to access the popular marsh walk

 How far is the to Chedgrave Common/Wherryman's Way.

 green space from It is also the attractive backdrop to the

 the community it serves? boatyards and is fully visible from the

-serves Loddon bank of the Chet, where a footpath
+servesr Loddon bank of the Chet, where a footpath

 popular with local people and visitors runs

 across Loddon Marsh to the moorings and

 picnic area at Pyes Mill.

 The river landscape is central to the Noted.

 character of Loddon and Chedgrave, which

 Is the green space are located at end of a tranquil stretch of

 local in character? the River Chet.
 This is what local people

 value about living in Loddon and Chedgrave

 and what brings visitors to the villages.

 The area consists of two distinct areas.
 Noted.

 Area A "Garden" of 21A Church Close and

 Winter Boat Storage areas.
 The Winter Boat

 Storage Area was created after marsh was

 infilled, though this appears to have

 encroached eastwards beyond the original

 permitted area, - it remains semi wild.
 The

 land adjacent to 21A Church Close, whilst

 technically a "garden" has only recently all

-become managed as domestic lawn (as

-noted by the BA Landscape Officer).
+become managed as domestic lawn (as noted by the BA Landscape Officer).
 A

 number of mature trees were also removed

 Who/why is the resulting in all the remaining trees being

 local green space protected by TPOs.
 Though this and the

 special/significant partial filling in of the old drainage dyke in

 to the local the "garden" has reduced its wildlife value

 community? (though it would be quick to recover under a

 more sensitive land management approach)

 it is important to the local landscape.
 The

-BA Landscape Officer's report (BA/2015/0123/FUL) noted the area
+BA Landscape Officer's report

+(BA/2015/0123/FUL) noted the area

 provides" an important landscape buffer

 between the housing (of Church Close) and

 boat yard development.
 In views from the

 river towards the south facing slope the

 mature trees provide an important

 backdrop which helps to integrate the

 riverside building into the landscape."
 They

 also link to the Chedgrave Conservation area